Our services

 Navigating miscarriage, perinatal, or neonatal loss can feel overwhelming, isolating, and deeply painful, but you don’t have to go through it alone.

 Our Healing Hearts Support Group offers a gentle, child-free space for connection, compassion, and healing.
-Lovingly facilitated by Counsellor Michelle Dean and Creative Arts Therapy Student, Sue Bourke, the group provides a safe circle to share experiences, explore emotions, and begin the journey of processing grief.
+Lovingly facilitated by Counsellor Michelle Dean and Therapeutic Arts Practitioner, Sue Bourke, the group provides a safe circle to share experiences, explore emotions, and begin the journey of processing grief.

 The program includes relaxation, mindfulness, yoga, arts therapy, and heartfelt guest speakers, creating a nurturing environment where you can find community, solace, and strength.